 I am well aware of the existence of some birds, such as ostriches, emus, and penguins, that have wings but cannot fly.
 However, these are rare exceptions to the general statement about the relationship between possessing wings and the ability to fly.
 In the case of penguins, their wings have become streamlined and non-jointed flippers that aid them in swimming in the water, in which liquid medium they hunt their prey.

 That many people in Western societies seek to differentiate themselves from others and deliberately try not to imitate others exactly is due entirely to having grown up observing this particular model of behaviour.
 The desire to be different from others is not innate, for it is a very recent development that, even today, does not exist in all societies.
-In other respects, such as the way they pronounce the words of their native language, or the way they use and hold eating utensils such as spoons, forks, and knives, even Westerners imitate others exactly, since they have never observed the model of someone who attempts deliberately to pronounce words differently from others, or uses or holds these utensils in a different manner from others.
+In other respects, such as the way they pronounce the words of their native language, or the way they use and hold eating utensils such as spoons, forks, and knives, even Westerners imitate others exactly, since they have never observed the model of someone who attempts deliberately to pronounce words differently from others, or uses or holds these utensils in a different manner.
 Moreover, there are generally strict limits to what is considered acceptable behaviour.
-For example, a person who used a clean sock to wipe one’s mouth while eating would be viewed by others as a very strange person and would probably be avoided by them.
+For example, a person who used a clean sock to wipe one’s mouth while eating would be viewed by other people as a very strange person and would probably be avoided by them.

 Although there are many other animals that imitate, including monkeys, chimpanzees, bears, birds, dolphins, and whales, I do not believe there are any other animals that conform, or at least not to the extent that we do.
 In some ways, this single difference explains why we humans have been able to accomplish so much more than them, while, along with contempt, it also accounts for much of the harm that we have done to other members of our kind, as well as to the Earth and its other inhabitants.

-To be more precise, I should add that indifference and contempt towards others begets certain dominant models of behaviour, such as that everything one earns rightfully belongs to oneself, and therefore one is not obliged to share any of this wealth with others, unless one wishes to do so.
+To be more precise, I should add that indifference and contempt towards others beget certain dominant models of behaviour, such as that everything one earns rightfully belongs to oneself, and therefore one is not obliged to share any of this wealth with others, unless one wishes to do so.
 These mistaken beliefs are the basis of the false doctrine known as free-market capitalism.

 The great problem with the model of charity that Jesus advocated is that, if one leads a life of voluntary poverty, as he exhorted his followers to do, then one will not be able to help many people, no matter how generous one is, since one will not have much to share with them.
 It is far better to work hard and accumulate riches, and then, while limiting one’s desires to one’s needs, as all organisms do except human beings, to share one’s excess wealth with others who are in want.
-Another important criticism of Jesus’ teachings about wealth and poverty is that if most or all of the generous people in the world remain poor because of his and other people’s contempt for riches, then obviously the majority of rich people will be selfish, for only those who do not believe in this Christian doctrine will become financially successful, which is more or less the situation that prevails in the world today.
+Another important criticism of Jesus’ teachings about wealth and poverty is that if most or all of the generous people in the world remain poor because of his and other people’s contempt for riches, then obviously the majority of rich people will be selfish, for only those who do not believe in or follow this Christian doctrine will become financially successful, which is more or less the situation that prevails in the world today.
 Another important point is that the great majority of people do not want to be poor, and so a religion that preaches voluntary poverty will have little appeal for them.
-Many of those who profess to be Christians ignore this fundamental teaching of Christianity, and they are Christians for other reasons, such as that it gives meaning to their lives, it has helped them get through difficult times or episodes, or the promise of eternal life after death alleviates their fear of death, or eternal non-being.
+Many of those who profess to be Christians ignore this fundamental teaching of Christianity, and they are Christians for other reasons, such as that it gives meaning to their lives, it has helped them get through difficult times or episodes, or the promise of eternal life after death alleviates their fear of death, or eternal non-existence.

 The common argument that this conspicuous consumption is beneficial because it creates jobs has many problems with it.
 First, it encourages a model of behaviour that is wasteful, profligate, and often leads to boring and repetitive jobs for those who are able to find work.
 Second, it encourages other foolish human beings to want to imitate their profligate lifestyle.
 And third, under the constraining effect of unbridled competition, the constant desire for more and more profits and wealth has led to the elimination of many well-paying jobs in richer countries.